Hassanal Bolkiah: Anti-LGBT and death by stoning legislation

-In protest, a United States national LGBT advocacy organisation, the Gill Action Fund, canceled its reservation to hold a conference of major donors at the Beverly Hills Hotel and demanded a refund of its deposit.
+In protest, a United States national LGBT advocacy organisation, the Gill Action Fund, cancelled its reservation to hold a conference of major donors at The Beverly Hills Hotel and demanded a refund of its deposit.
 The hotel management responded by issuing a statement asserting that it does not discriminate on the basis of sexual orientation.
 Fashion designers Brian Atwood and Peter Som subsequently called for wider protests, urging the fashion industry to boycott all of the hotels owned by the Dorchester Collection.

-In January 2013, the Royal College of General Practitioners designated the sultan the first Companion of the college for services to healthcare in Brunei and abroad.
-In April 2019, the RCGP withdrew this honour in light of new anti-LGBT laws supported by the sultan which are not in concert with the organisation's values.
+In January 2013, the Royal College of General Practitioners designated the sultan the first companion of the college for services to healthcare in Brunei and abroad.
+In April 2019, the RCGP withdrew this honour in light of new anti-LGBT laws supported by the sultan which are not aligned with the organisation's values.
 Due to the international condemnation of the legislation, the Sultan announced that he would extend a moratorium on capital punishment for homosexuality and ratify the United Nations Convention Against Torture.

 Car collection controversy

-The sultan once owned one of the largest private car collections in the world with about 2,500 cars which his brother Jefri Bolkiah bought for himself, the Sultan, and other members of the royal family to entertain their car passion.
+The sultan is often credited with owning one of the largest private car collections in the world with about 2,500 cars.
+However, his third brother Jefri Bolkiah is the true owner and overseer.
 The car collection and Prince Jefri Bolkiah's other indulgences cost billions of US dollars, and ultimately landed him in trouble and the royal family in financial crisis.
 The car collection was left abandoned; most of the non-garaged cars were beyond saving, the rest were auctioned.